Nelson Olanipekun

 Nelson Olanipekun is a Nigerian human rights lawyer and entrepreneur.
 He is the founder of Citizens' Gavel, an organization that aims to improve access to justice in Nigeria.
 As a legal advocate, he has been involved in discussions on police reform, including relating to the End SARS campaign.

 Education

 Olanipekun attended Ekiti State University, receiving a Bachelor of Laws (LLB) degree in 2013.
 He subsequently attended the Nigerian Law School, qualifying as a barrister and solicitor in 2014.
-While at the Law School, he developed a online collaboration platform.
+While at the Law School, he developed an online collaboration platform.

 In 2017/ 2018 he attended a fellowship called Civichive.

 His work and involvement in civic technology and legal activism have been reported in Nigerian and international media.

 Career

 Olanipekun began his legal career interning at the Justice Development Peace Center (JDPC) in Ondo State, where he worked on legal aid and justice sector reforms.
 Between 2014 and 2017, he worked at Bola Ige & Co. and Oluwaseun Dada & Co., focusing on litigation and legal consultancy.

 In 2017, he founded Citizens' Gavel, a non-governmental organization (NGO) that provides legal aid and aims to improve the efficiency of judicial processes.
 Initially launched in Lagos, Gavel later expanded to Ibadan and Abuja.
 The organization was initially called Open Justice before rebranding to Gavel.

 Olanipekun has worked on cases involving human rights violations, police brutality, and extrajudicial killings.
 He worked as a legal consultant during the End SARS movement, which advocated for the reform of Nigeria's Special Anti-Robbery Squad (SARS).
 However, his precise role and influence in securing policy changes remain a subject of discussion.

 Gavel started with nine staff members and has since grown, collaborating with over 150 lawyers across 19 states in Nigeria.

 Nelson has been a Ashoka Fellow since 2023, and a New Voices Fellow with the Aspen Institute since 2021.